Kirill Petrenko conducts Wagner’s “Das Rheingold”

 Additional information

-Duration ca. 3 hours
+Duration ca. 2 hours and 45 minutes

 Dates and tickets